anirudhashastri/BlindSight/README.md

 ---
 ## Final Deliverables Checklist:
 These are the list of tasks that are currently in work and we will have ready for our final submission of he project
-1) Command line interaction using voice (including tasks like deleting files and folders).
-2) Document editing features using voice
+1) expand command line features.
+2) Refine and add more document editing features.
-3) We will try to have a better Text to speach model with response speed control
+3) We will try to have a better Text to speach model with response speed control.
-4) The final project will also be easier  to run as we plan to make it a executable file or a docker contrainer.
+4) Reduce LLM dependence and add further verfication statergies.
+5) Multi Threading for the CLI command and Text to speach (this has allread been done for the dociment reader).
+6) We will add log files to evaluate the accuracy of the speach to text , text to speach and the LLM response for CLI tasks and document editing.
 ---

 ## Set up instructions